 The window, which is really made up of three windows of equal size is often called "the Three Sisters" but is more commonly known as "the Last Judgment window".
 It was the last work executed by the late Harry Clarke (1889-1931).
 It was installed in the church at Newport in February 1931.

-Canon Michael MacDonald commissioned Harry, who was undoubtedly Ireland's greatest stained glass artist, to create a large three-light window for the east wall of the chancel in1926.
+Canon Michael MacDonald commissioned Harry, who was undoubtedly Ireland's greatest stained glass artist, to create a large three-light window for the east wall of the chancel in 1926.
 The cost of the window was £800 and Canon MacDonald sold his life insurance to finance the project.
-The first light depicts our lady with saints, angels and souls that have been saved.
+It was the last work executed by the late Harry Clarke of Clarke Studios.

 Prophecy of Brian Carabine